Researchers and Scientists

 In order to apply for a National Interest Waiver, you must show that you meet the criteria of possessing an advanced degree and having exceptional abilities.
 In addition, you must demonstrate that: 1] that the benefit of your proposed activity will be national in scope; 2] you seek employment in an area of “substantial intrinsic merit” to the U.S.; and 3] that the requirement of a Labor Certification will adversely affect the national interest.

-Interest.
-Proving the merit of your specialty involves a thorough explanation of the work, and a description of its application to real life.
+Proving the merit of your specialty involves a thorough explanation of the work and a description of its application to real life.
 Your petition should include a thorough CV and letters of support from experts in the field.
 Some topics we’ve worked with include cancer research, research into alternative energy sources, and even a researcher who worked on the Space Elevator.
 These fields of study and development are fundamentally significant.
 Their very nature interests and benefits us all.

 Schedule a Consulation